Today's Articles

 Boynton v.
 Virginia is Ruled

 It held that racial segregation in public transportation was illegal because such segregation violated the Interstate Commerce Act, which broadly forbade discrimination in interstate passenger transportation.
-It moreover held that bus transportation was sufficiently related to interstate commerce to allow the United States federal government to regulate it to forbid racial discrimination in the industry.
+It moreover held that bus transportation was sufficiently related to interstate commerce to allow the United States federal government to regulate it and forbid racial discrimination in the industry.
 Thurgood Marshall argued the case for Boynton.
 Justice Hugo Black wrote the majority opinion.

 The significance of Boynton is that its outlawing racial segregation in public transportation directly escalated the Freedom Ride movement.
 African Americans and whites rode various forms of public transportation in the South to challenge local laws or customs that enforced segregation.
 The Freedom Rides prompted Attorney General Robert F. Kennedy to confront the Interstate Commerce Commission (ICC) with its failure to enforce a bus desegregation ruling it had handed down in 1955, Keys v.
 Carolina Coach Company, as well as the companion train desegregation case, NAACP v.
 St. Louis-Santa Fe Railway Company, 297 ICC 335 (1955).